Vesica piscis: Area

 The area of the segment is the difference between those two areas:

 By summing the areas of two triangles and four segments, we obtain the area of the vesica piscis:

+Relation to golden ratio

+If the two circles defining the vesica piscis are each surrounded by two concentric circles of twice the radius, then the two outer circles are tangent to the two inner circles (at the points $E$ and $F$ of the figure).
+The outer circles also intersect to form a lens, but one with a different angle than the vesica piscis.
+For these circles, the line segment $\overline{XC}$ from one of the crossing points $C$ of the inner circles to the opposite crossing point $X$ of the outer circles is subdivided in the golden ratio by the point $D$, the second crossing point of the two inner circles.

 Applications

 The two circles of the vesica piscis, or three circles forming in pairs three vesicae, are commonly used in Venn diagrams.
 Arcs of the same three circles can also be used to form the triquetra symbol, and the Reuleaux triangle.

 In Christian art, some aureolas are in the shape of a vertically oriented vesica piscis, and the seals of ecclesiastical organizations can be enclosed within a vertically oriented vesica piscis (instead of the more usual circular enclosure).
 Also, the ichthys symbol incorporates the vesica piscis shape.
 Ecclesiastical heraldry of the Catholic Church appeared first in seals, nearly all vesica-shaped.
 The vesica piscis has been used within Freemasonry, most notably in the shapes of the collars worn by officiants of the Masonic rituals.
 It was also considered the proper shape for the enclosure of the seals of Masonic lodges.

 The vesica piscis is also used as a proportioning system in architecture, in particular Gothic architecture.
 The system was illustrated in Cesare Cesariano's 1521 version of Vitruvius's De architectura, which he called "the rule of the German architects".
 The vesica piscis was a leitmotif of architect Carlo Scarpa and is used as a "viewing device" in Tomba Brion (Brion Cemetery) in San Vito d'Altivole, Italy.

 Several other artworks or designs have also featured this shape: